lukluke/simple-cipher/README.md

 # simple-cipher
-This is using JAVA Spring to build a  simple cipher
+Build an Resful API and is using JAVA Spring to build a  simple cipher